SIGLA-GU/siglatools/docs/document_store_schema.md

 _Notes_

-`variables` is used to capture a many-to-many relationship with the Legal Framework variable.
-A legal framework(in total) can be a legal framework for many variables.
+`variables` is used to capture a many-to-many relationship with the Body of Law variable.
+A Body of Law variable is associated with many laws.
+A single law can be a law for many Body of Law variables.